nikolay-rudenko/area_51_assistant_x/README.md

 - **Notes**: Attach notes to contacts for additional information.
 - **Persistence**: Save and load contact information using pickle for data persistence.

+### Contact Management:

+* Add new contacts
+* Modify contact name and phone number
+* Delete contacts

+### Birthdays:

+* Add birthdate information to contacts
+* View upcoming birthdays within a specified period

+### Notes:

+* Attach notes to contacts
+* Edit existing notes
+* Delete notes

+### Addresses and Emails:

+* Store a contact's address
+* Store a contact's email address

+### Search:

+* Find contacts by name or phone number

 ## Installation

-No installation is required.
-Ensure you have Python 3.x installed on your system to run the script.
+No installation is necessary.
+Ensure you have Python 3.x installed on your system.

 ## Usage
+Download or copy the code content into a file named assistant_x.py

 To use the Address Book Assistant, run the script in your terminal or command prompt: